carlCarlson6/CamillionCodeAssignment/README.md

 - GetAllNewsService.test.ts - unitary tests for the GetAllNewsService class.
 - NewsController.test.ts - test that the controller returns the correct status codes on the response, since the controllers response directly with the data returned from the services the response body data is not tested.

-The PosgreNewsRepository only interacts with the TypeOrm code I decided not to write tests for this class since I will have to mock the library code.
+The PosgreNewsRepository only interacts with the TypeOrm code so I decided not to write tests for this class since I will have to mock the library code.

 For testing library I have used [jest](https://jestjs.io/) and [ts-jest](https://github.com/kulshekhar/ts-jest) to process the jest tests written with typescript.

 On the mocks subfolder you can find the mocks for the services, repository and request and response objects for reutilization on the tests.
 For mocking I have used the [moq.ts](https://github.com/dvabuzyarov/moq.ts) library.

 ## CONTINUOS INTEGRATION

-This projects uses continuos integration with github actions to automate the build and tests, on the .github/workflows folder you can find the main.yml file that will orchestate this jobs.
+This projects uses continuos integration with [github actions](https://github.com/features/actions) to automate the build and tests, on the .github/workflows folder you can find the main.yml file that will orchestate this jobs.

 When a new pull request is created to the master branch the RUN - BUILD & TEST action will be executed (actions tab on github) installing the npm modules, creating the build and running the tests.